nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

         in the input.
 The `lang.string.split()` function uses a blank space string, “ “, as the delimiter to split the string into its individual components.

 Step 4.
-Each subsequent string separated by a space is stored in a string array named `commandArr`.
+Each subsequent string separated by a space is stored in a string array `commandArr[]`.
 The 0th index of the
-        `commandArr` array is the first word, the 1st index is the second word, and so on.
+        `commandArr[]` array is the first word, the 1st index is the second word, and so on.
 In this case there is only one word stored in the array, at the 0th index, which is “help”.

 Step 5.
 The string at the 0th index is then used in a switch statement, where each case represents the different menu